 Working Papers

-“Contracting on Endogenously Informative Outcomes ”
+“Contracting on Endogenously Informative Signals ”

 I study a multi-tasking setting in which an agent with square root utility takes productive actions that endogenously influence the informativeness of the outcomes they affect.
 I show that the equilibrium level of actions can be ranked by their endogenous effect on the variance of their likelihood ratios (holding the productivity and costs of the actions equal).
 For any positively-skewed distribution in the exponential family, mean-increasing actions reduce informativeness whereas mean-decreasing actions increase informativeness.
-An implication of this result is that if revenues and expenses are positively skewed, the principal will induce more cost-cutting effort than revenue growth (all else equal).
+An implication of this result is that if revenues and expenses are positively skewed, the principal will induce more cost-cutting effort than revenue growth, all else equal.

-Contracting on Information about Value,” with Jonathan Bonham (Download on SSRN)
+“Contracting on Information about Value,” with Jonathan Bonham (Download on SSRN)

 We revisit the optimal use of information under moral hazard by assuming that the agent chooses distributions nonparametrically at a cost given by an f-divergence.
 Under this assumption, the optimal contract behaves as if the principal were making inferences about outcomes she values.
 Consequently, Holmström's (1979) informativeness principle does not apply.
 A performance measure is useful for contracting if and only if it is informative about value, not the agent's action.